thehyve/transmart-core/docs/templates.md

 - Template column `8` from the column mapping file will produce the following concept path:
   `...\Characteristics\Treatment\Baseline\BMI\`.
+  Instead of adding the value of the datalabel to the `Data label` column you can add it to the `Category Code` by appending a + with the data label.
 - Template column `9` from the column mapping file would produce the following concept path:
   `...\Characteristics\FOO Hospital\Side effects\`.
 Note that the data label, if not specified in the `Category Code` template, is added to the end.

+For an example study please look at the [TreeStudy](https://github.com/thehyve/transmart-batch/tree/master/studies).